TessorNetwork/nebula/docs/design_docs/007-bad-debt.md

 - Nonzero collateral: If liquidators do not reduce borrower collateral to zero, even leaving a miniscule amount, bad debt will not be detected at the end of `LiquidateBorrow`.

-This could be solved by any Liquidator - but if undercollateralized borrowers are being left for long periods without being completely liquidated, then a bot could be set up to finish them, even if that bot is controlled by Umee.
+This could be solved by any Liquidator - but if undercollateralized borrowers are being left for long periods without being completely liquidated, then a bot could be set up to finish them, even if that bot is controlled by Nebula.

 - Reserve exhaustion: If reserves are insufficient to fully repay bad debt at the moment `RepayBadDebt` is called, the remaining debt will be attempted every `InterestEpoch` until successful.